As an Amazon Associate we earn from qualifying purchases. Learn more.

 Key Specs

-• UV protection: UPF50 / blocks ~95% UV
+• UV protection: ~95% UV block

 Pros

-• Easy to install with D‑rings
+• Easy to tension and install for stable performance

 Cons